 1.X-bar and R charts: Used when there is a possibility of getting samples of 2–10 observations with time intervals.

 2.X-bar and S charts: Similar to X-bar and R charts.
-Instead of the range, standard deviation is used.
+Instead of the range, the standard deviation is used.

 Individual and Moving Range (I-MR) charts: Used for situations where data is collected one observation at a time.